i-abr/i-abr.github.io/research/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Research

 Robotic systems have the potential to enhance our way of life and solve some of the world's most difficult problems---but in doing so they encounter situations unanticipated by the robot designer and software developer.
-We are interested in developing principled methods for optimizing robust adaptation and curiosity as real-time computational problems for robots to respond to their environment.
+Robots need to be equipped with mechanisms that allow them to respond to the unknown reliably to guarantees their success.

-Our research focuses on the analysis of physical dependencies in algorithmic design, the relationship between sensing capabilities and learning outcomes, and minimizing the computational and data requirements for robots to achieve complex tasks and behaviors.
-Our work spans a wide range of problems in robotics, optimal control, and learning including sample-efficient learning and exploration, coverage, manipulation, locomotion, and multi-agent coordination.
+We are interested in discovering principles for robots to adapt and learn in real-time through negotiating and responding to their environment.
+Specifically, our research seeks to analyze and discover principled methods that enable robots to curiously explore, interact, and learn in novel scenarios with minimal data, compute, and with strong performance and reliability guarantees.

 <!-- {% include section.html %}